Frans-L/Robotikka-RobotUprising17/README.md

 ### Structure:

 * **Robotikka_AI.c**
     * It's the brain of the robot.
-It solves some challenges completely automated.
+It solves some challengess automatically by using its sensors.
 * **BluetoothController.c**
     * It's code to remote control the robot.
 Robotikka_AI will stop running when BluetoothController sends orders over bluetooth.